AnsariAbdullah/codewars-solution/trash/readme.md

 Note: Format the actual readme in a better way [AirBnB](https://github.com/airbnb/javascript)

 - Add prettier for formatting code is also important
-- Configure prettier as well
+- Configure prettier as well.
+- Add other items